-UPDM is an extension of UML, which is extended by applying stereotypes to elements, which stereotypes can in turn apply Tagged Values.
-These provide additional information to that normally associated with a UML element.
-Since UPDM makes frequent use of Tagged Values, it is worthwhile keeping the Tagged Values window open and docked at all times.
+UPDM is an extension of UML, which is extended by applying stereotypes to elements.
+The stereotypes in turn apply Tagged Values that provide additional information to that normally associated with a UML element.
+Since UPDM makes frequent use of Tagged Values, it is recommended to keep the Properties window docked and visible at all times, with the 'UPDM' section expanded.